hapax/hapax.github.io/assets/chuzenji.md

 timescales will raise the dead.
 Loss is loss is loss.
-Physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought.
+Physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, the spheres within spheres of which any

 I head back down to the main street, no plans in mind, nothing for life to nibble away at.